 - Pain and suffering

-For help determining who was at fault for your injury, valuing your claim, and getting the compensation you deserve, contact a Detroit brain injury lawyer with Christensen Law today.
-Call 248-206-2500 or fill out our online contact form at the bottom of this page.
+For help determining who was at fault for your injury, valuing your claim, and getting the compensation you deserve, contact a traumatic brain injury lawyer in Detroit, MI with Christensen Law today.
+Call (313) 217-3000 or fill out our online contact form at the bottom of this page.